Indianapolis 500 by year: Rickenbacker era

 From 1928 to 1941.
 Eddie Rickenbacker purchased the Speedway in late-1927, and ushered in a new era.
 Sweeping changes would abound, as Rickenbacker was interested in bringing the Speedway back to its original "proving grounds" intent.
 Numerous rules changes were put into place, in an effort to lure back the passenger car manufacturers, and move away from the small-block, specialized/purpose-built racing machines that had taken over the sport in the 1920s.
 Such things as the reinstatement of riding mechanics, time trials expanded to ten-lap runs (up from four laps), banning supercharging, and increased engine displacement would have the machines more closely resemble cars available to the motoring public.
 In additional larger fields were allowed for a time, to as many as 42 cars (up from the traditional 33).

 The Rickenbacker era coincided with the Great Depression, although the Speedway did not experience significant financial peril.
 Contrary to popular belief, the aforementioned rule changes were not made in response to the stock market crash of 1929, they were in fact being laid out as early as 1928, and were already approved by the AAA Contest Board in early January 1929.

 Several Indy traditions were born during this time, including the first bottle of milk in victory lane, the first presentation of the Borg-Warner Trophy, and the tradition of presenting the race winner with the keys to the pace car.
-Rickenbacker also improved the facility with the addition of an 18-hole golf course.
-The Rickenbacker Era is considered the deadliest period of "500" history, with 24 fatalities amongst competitors and spectators.
-In response to the numerous fatal accidents, rule changes and track improvements slowly began to be implemented in the interest of safety.
+Rickenbacker also added an 18-hole golf course.
+The Rickenbacker Era is considered the deadliest period of "500" history, with 24 deaths among competitors and spectators.
+The deaths led slowly to rule changes and track safety improvements.

 The first major national radio coverage of the race occurred in 1928.
 By 1939, Mutual Broadcasting System was covering the race live to various affiliates across the country.
-The era ended with the onset of World War II (Pearl Harbor).
-Rickenbacker cancelled the 1942 race, shut the track down, and abandoned the facility during the war.
-It would soon fall into a state of neglect and disrepair.
+The era ended with the onset of the U.S. entry into World War II.
+Rickenbacker cancelled the 1942 race, shut the track down, and abandoned the facility, which fell into a state of neglect and disrepair.